 Architecture

-is not a reachable transition.
-The workflow lives in the state machine, not in a
+is not a reachable transition. theodosia render <target> prints the graph in the

-the terminal (or --mermaid / --dot for docs):
+terminal (or --mermaid / --dot for docs):

 The four-tool surface